Lisa Allegra

 I am French and was born in 1986.

-As far back as I can remember I have always had a strong interest in pictorial art.
-At a very young age, my mother always “put me down” in museums with a box of crayons and I would stand in front of the paintings and reinterpret them.
+As far back as I can remember, I have always had a strong interest in pictorial art.
+At a very young age, my mother always “put me down” in museums with a box of crayons, and I would stand in front of the paintings and reinterpret them.
 Museums, dance performances, and my participation in cultural and artistic events were part of my childhood games.
+And then these childhood games became my passion and my profession.

-Yes, I studied at the Arts Décoratifs school, which combined the designer’s conception and drawing work with experimentation in the studio (wood, metal, glass, ceramics etc.).
-After graduating, I worked in Parisian design studios and then at Diptyque Paris where I was in charge of creating window displays around the world.
+Yes, I studied at the Arts Décoratifs school, which combined the designer’s conception and drawing work with experimentation in the studio (wood, metal, glass, ceramics, etc.).
+After graduating, I worked in Parisian design studios and then at Diptyque Paris, where I was in charge of creating window displays around the world.

-After this experience I wanted to return to my first love by combining furniture design with a know-how: ceramics.
+After this experience, I wanted to return to my first love by combining furniture design with a know-how: ceramics.

-I need to let a project, a piece, instill until it is as precise as possible.
+I need to let a project, a piece, sit until it is as precise as possible.
 I need to understand its shape in 3 dimensions and know how to build it.
 After this stage, I draw it.
 The drawing phase is used to find the proportions.
 I quickly move on to the model and prototype phase so that I can make changes to the shape to make it consistent with the material I am working with.

 The joy of this job is that the content of my days changes according to the projects of the moment.
 No two days are alike.
-What is certain is that in one day (which are very long! ☺) I can create new pieces, exchange with architects, galleries, private individuals, take photos to communicate my work on social networks, launch a kiln and imagine the future of my little business!
+What is certain is that in one day (which is very long! ☺) I can create new pieces, exchange with architects, galleries, private individuals, take photos to communicate my work on social networks, launch a kiln, and imagine the future of my little business!

 For me, clay is associated with childhood and a simple and primitive way of approaching the creation of a form.
 This material has several aspects: its instinctive and easily accessible part combined with the virtuosity that can be achieved with experience and the rigour of technical gestures.
 It is also a material that cannot be totally mastered, which makes us humble in front of it.